redox-os/book/src/porting-case-study.md

 As a non-trivial example of porting a Rust app, let's look at what was done to port [gitoxide](https://github.com/Byron/gitoxide).
 This port was already done, so it is now much simpler, but perhaps some of these steps will apply to you.

-The goal when porting is to capture all the necessary configuration in recipes and scripts, and to avoid requiring a fork of the repo or upstreaming changes.
+The goal when porting is to capture all the necessary configuration in recipes and scripts, and to avoid requiring a fork of the program repository or upstreaming changes.
 This is not always feasible, but forking/upstreaming should be avoided when it can be.

-We are using full pathnames for clarity, you don't need to.

 ## Build on Linux

 Before we start, we need to build the software for our Linux system and make sure it works.
 This is not part of the porting, it's just to make sure our problems are not coming from the Linux version of the software.
-We follow the normal build instructions for the software we are porting.
+We follow the normal build instructions for the software we are porting:

 ```sh
 cd ~
 ```